The data minimization principle in the GDPR

 How can 2B Advice help you implement the data minimization principle?

-We can help you determine when data is necessary for processing and advise on alternative frameworks for processing the additional data where this is possible.
-As a rule, we carry out this work in the context of creating or updating a register, in the context of external data protection officer mandates or a special assignment for this purpose.
+We can help you determine when data for a Processing are necessary and advise on alternative frameworks for the Processing the additional data, if this is possible.
+As a rule, we carry out this work as part of the creation or updating of a directory, as part of external data protection officer mandates or as part of a special assignment for this purpose.
 In addition, we provide you with advice on the best implementation of data protection-friendly default settings.